Endangering Safety of Aircraft

 - Can they prove you did anything that endangered the safety of an aircraft?

-The maximum penalty for this offence is 10 years imprisonment.
+The maximum penalty for Endangering Safety of Aircraft (s246C of the Crimes Act 1958) is 10 years imprisonment.

 This is a strictly indictable charge which means that your case must be heard in the County Court.